Sarah Maslin Nir: Early life and education

 The daughter of psychiatrist Yehuda Nir and psychologist Bonnie Maslin, Nir was born and grew up in Manhattan, attending Brearley School.
-Her brother, David Nir, is (as of 2014) the political director of Daily Kos.
-Sarah Maslin Nir graduated from Columbia University in 2008, majoring in political science and philosophy.
+Nir graduated from Columbia University in 2008, majoring in political science and philosophy.
 As an undergraduate, she was the Style Editor of the Columbia Daily Spectator.
 She is also a graduate of the Columbia School of Journalism (2009).
 Before attending journalism school, Nir lived in London and worked as a freelancer for several U.S. and international publications.

 Career

-Nir initially freelanced for the Times, contributing to 11 different sections of the paper.
+Nir initially freelanced for the Times, contributing to 11 sections of the paper.
 She covered New York City's nightlife for the Times from 2010 until the end of 2011, as the paper's "Nocturnalist" columnist, once attending 25 parties in five days.
 She became a trainee reporter in 2011 and worked as a rewrite reporter for late-night news, during which time she camped out overnight at Zuccotti Park with the Occupy Wall Street protesters, and later reported on the dismantling of the camp.
 She was promoted to staff reporter covering Queens for the Metro section in May, 2013.
 In February, 2015, she became a general assignment reporter focusing on Manhattan.

 In May 2015, Nir's "Unvarnished" exposé on the working conditions of manicurists in New York City and elsewhere and the health hazards to which they are exposed attracted wide attention, resulting in emergency workplace enforcement actions by New York governor Andrew Cuomo.

 In August 2020, Nir published Horse Crazy which explores why so many people—including herself—are obsessed with horses.